 The payment goes to the person, people, or organization named as the recipient(s) in the contract.
 This payment, called a death benefit, is generally tax-free to the recipients, known as beneficiaries.

-People who buy life insurance generally do so to replace income that would be lost due to an unexpected death.
+People who buy life insurance generally do so to replace the income that would be lost due to unexpected death.
 It helps the survivors: